 Analysis: No relevant schemes were completed during the monitoring year.

-Indicator: Number of planning permissions granted contrary to Environment Agency advice on flooding and water grounds
+Indicator: Number of planning permissions granted contrary to Environment Agency advice on flooding and water grounds advice.
+The target has therefore been met.

 Target: 0% of all applications to be granted contrary to EA advice